github-linguist/linguist/docs/highlighting.md

     [source,javascript]

-Below is a comprehensive list of of the language codes necessary for syntax highlighting a code block:
+Below is a comprehensive list of of the language codes necessary for syntax highlighting a code block.
+Generally speaking, the slugified version of a language name, as well as any of its extensions, defined the language code.

 | Languages | Codes
 |-----------|-------